186th Infantry Regiment (United States): History

-The 186th Infantry Regiment was constituted on 7 December 1921, as a separate Battalion in the Oregon Army National Guard.
-By 31 March 1922, it was re-designated the 1st Battalion, 186th Infantry, and was made up of companies from Gresham, Portland, Hood River, Cottage Grove and Medford.
+The 186th Infantry Regiment was constituted in the National Guard in 1921 with the regimental headquarters and 1st and 2nd Battalions allotted to Oregon and the 3rd Battalion allotted to Idaho.
+On 2 June 1923, the existing Oregon elements of the regiment (the Separate Battalion, Infantry, Oregon National Guard, with headquarters organized on 10 February 1922 at Woodburn, Oregon) were redesignated the 1st Battalion, 186th Infantry, with regimental headquarters concurrently organized and federally recognized at Portland, Oregon.
+The 3rd Battalion was organized in March 1922 with headquarters at Boise, Idaho; it was redesignated the 3rd Battalion, 200th Infantry Regiment, on 5 August 1924.
+The 3rd Battalion, 186th Infantry was subsequently withdrawn from Idaho and allotted to Oregon, with the new battalion organized and headquarters recognized at Medford, Oregon, on 24 June 1926.
+The regiment conducted annual summer training at Camp Lewis, Washington, 1922–24; Camp Jackson, Oregon, 1925–26; and Camp Clatsop, Oregon, 1927–39.

 World War II

 For nearly twenty years, soldiers of the regiment conducted normal peacetime training, but then, in 1940, they were inducted into Federal service for a year of training.
 When war broke out with the attack on Pearl Harbor, the year extended into 'the duration' of World War II.
-The 186th, as a part of the 41st Infantry Division, was one of the first American Combat units to be sent overseas.
+The 186th, as a part of the 41st Infantry Division, was one of the first American combat units to be sent overseas.
 The regiment served in the Pacific Theater, with the first year spent in further training in Australia.

 Papua-New Guinea was the site of the regiment's first combat.
 Working with the other regiments of the division and elements of the Australian Army, the 186th helped overcome difficult resistance by Japanese troops.
 The Papuan campaign lasted from early January into September 1943.
 The regiment landed in New Guinea in April 1944 and helped secure that archipelago by late July.
 Following reorganization, the effort shifted to the invasion of the Philippines.

 The 186th went ashore on Palawan Island, in the southern Philippines, in February, 1945.
 That campaign lasted for the remainder of the war.
 With the 186th scheduled to take part in the invasion of Japan, planned for November, the end of the war allowed the regiment to enter Japan peacefully, as occupation troops instead.
 In December 1945, the regiment, and the 41st Division, were deactivated in Japan, and left active service.